bhisaac/5eFP/5eFP-SRD.md

 ### Feature: Shelter of the Faithful

 As an acolyte, you command the respect of those who share your faith, and you can perform the religious ceremonies of your deity.
 Whenever you spend a downtime round at a temple, shrine, or other established presence of your faith, at the start of the downtime round, you gain ⛁ and holy water.
-Bonus coins awarded through this feature may only be spent on rest and repairs.

 ## Swindler

-~~You have always had a way with people.
-You know what makes them tick, you can tease out their heart's desires after a few minutes of conversation, and with a few leading questions, you can read them like they were children's books.
-It's a useful talent, and one that you're perfectly willing to use for your advantage.~~

 You have a remarkable ability to connect with people.
 You understand their motivations and can decipher their deepest desires with just a few questions.
 You find this talent valuable and use it to your benefit.